 Religious Education (R,E,)

-During their time at St Margaret’s, our children’s knowledge of Christianity and other faiths is built up and contributes to their ability to personally reflect on their thoughts and beliefs, build resilience and respect other beliefs and points of view.
-These are vital skills for the children as we live in a diverse society.
+During their time at St Margaret’s, our children’s knowledge of Christianity and other faiths is built up and contributes to their ability to personally reflect on their own thoughts and beliefs surrounding their worldview.
+They are also able to build resilience and also learn to respect other beliefs and points of view.
+These are all vital skills for the children, as we live in a diverse society.
 Most importantly, children learn to understand and value the Christian values of truth and diversity, in order to be able to make positive moral judgements, both now and in the future.

 To download a copy of the RE Knowledge Builder, please click here.